-If you have a disability, possible reasonable workplace adjustments may be accommodated to support you.
-A 'reasonable adjustment' is a change to the workplace or the way you do things in order to remove or reduce the effect of your disability so that you can do your job.
+If you have a cancer diagnosis or disability, possible reasonable workplace adjustments may be accommodated to support you.
+A 'reasonable adjustment' is a change to the workplace or the way you do things in order to remove or reduce the effect of your diagnosis or disability so that you can do your job.

-Reporting, contact during sickness and certification
+Reporting, Contact during Sickness and Certification